 The boy, crouched on his nail keg at the back of the crowded room, knew he smelled cheese, and more: from where he sat he could see the ranked shelves close-packed with the solid, squat, dynamic shapes of tin cans whose labels his stomach read, not from the lettering which meant nothing to his mind but from the scarlet devils and the silver curve of fish—this, the cheese which he knew he smelled and the hermetic meat which his intestines believed he smelled coming in intermittent gusts momentary and brief between the other constant one, the smell and sense just a little of fear because mostly of despair and grief, the old fierce pull of the blood.

-I’m not so sure about what may or may not be needless in this particular sentence, but simple and direct it most certainly is not.
-Start cutting out words and simplifying the syntax in Faulkner’s sentence and we’ll miss the complex thinking that haunts the boy throughout the story and leads him ultimately to betray his father to keep him from burning another barn.
+It’s unclear what may or may not be needless in this particular sentence, but the writing is certainly not simple and direct.
+Start cutting out words and simplifying the syntax in Faulkner’s sentence, and the reader misses the boy’s complex thinking that haunts him throughout the story.

 In the daytime, the street was dusty, but at night the dew settled the dust and the old man liked to sit late because he was deaf and now at night it was quiet and he felt the difference.

-To put this another way, Strunk and White do a great job of reminding us to avoid needless words, but they don’t begin to consider all the ways in which more words might actually be needed.
+Strunk and White do a great job reminding us to avoid needless words, but they don’t begin to consider all the ways more words might actually be needed.
 In many cases, we need to add words to improve our writing, as Faulkner so frequently does, rather than try to pare our writing down to some kind of telegraphic minimum, as is frequently the case with Hemingway.

 Most of us can agree on whether writing is effective, although we may disagree widely about whether one kind of effective writing is preferable to another.
-Elegant writing is much harder for us to agree on, and, indeed, the implication of Strunk and White and of a number of other guidebooks about writing might be that elegant writing is gaudy writing, overly lush, opulent, and mannered, and therefore should be avoided.
+Elegant writing is much harder to agree on; indeed, the implication of Strunk and White and a number of other guidebooks on writing suggest that elegant writing is gaudy, overly lush, opulent, mannered, and therefore should be avoided.

 Here we are referring to “elegant prose style” in the same way mathematicians refer to the elegant solution to a math problem.
-In fact, elegant solutions in math are the most direct routes to solving a problem, taking the fewest number of steps, offering the solution that is seen as the simplest, neatest, or cleanest response to a problem, no matter how complex the problem is.
-It’s crucial that we understand, however, that writing problems are very different from mathematical problems.
+Elegant solutions in math are the most direct routes to solving a problem by taking the fewest number of steps with the simplest, neatest, or cleanest response to a problem, regardless of the problem’s complexity.
+It’s crucial to understand that writing problems are very different from mathematical problems.